-With 30 grams of protein this festive, pomegranate smoothie is a vibrant blend of colors.
+With 30 grams of protein this festive, pomegranate smoothie recipe is a vibrant blend of colors.
 Creamy and sweetened with honey, it’s a Holiday-inspired smoothie that’s easy to whip up and a great way to use up those pomegranate arils!

 This pomegranate smoothie is a powerhouse of nutrients and a unique blend of healthy fats and protein.